LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 <img class="myImg" src="../images/confluence/pagelayout-example-1.png" alt="pagelayout-example-1" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

 - It doesn't have cohesion.
-- Feels awkward.
+- It feels awkward.
-- Looks like some pointers from the new hire.
+- It looks like some jotted-down pointers from the new hire.

+I'm not mean.
+It is just Digital Feng Shui.
 Now let's continue with an "arranged" version of it:

 <img class="myImg" src="../images/confluence/pagelayout-example-2.png" alt="pagelayout-example-2" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

 - Could be improved!
 But it feels more natural and structured.
 Like they know what they are doing.
-- Some extra colors may do some good, but let's keep it simple for now.
+- Some extra colors may do some good, but let's keep it simple.

 So, what happened?
-A few slight changes with the layout:
+A few slight changes to the layout:

 <img class="myImg" src="../images/confluence/pagelayout-example-2-explanation.png" alt="pagelayout-example-2-explanation" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

-1. Title was adjusted to Level 3 to not distract from the content.
+1. The title was adjusted to Level 3 to avoid distracting the reader from the content.
-2. A grid was defined for only that item so it doesn't colide with others.
+2. A section was defined for only that item so it doesn't collide with others.
-3. Moved the text to make for a lenghty introduction.
+3. Moved the text to make for a lengthy introduction.
-4. Logo is displayed at the side, same size.
+4. The logo is displayed on the side, in the same size.
-5. The Livesearch macro will now have a text to display and its kept under the logo.
+5. The Livesearch macro will now have a text to display, and it's kept under the logo.
-6. The grid is 2/3 to have more space to text.
+6. The double section is distributed in 2/3 to have more space for text.
-7. The difference with this grid is that it is three columns.
+7. The difference with this section is that it has three columns.
 Whatever works for you!
-8. Sometimes it's simpler to have a grid to act as a separator.
+8. Sometimes, having a section acting as a separator is more straightforward than adding many new lines to persist the separation.

 # Templates

+One of the biggest problems that I have seen regarding people documentating is a lack of structure, so basically they expend more time wondering about how to do structure the page rather than sitting down to write.
+By using a template you can reduce the scope of doing that and have a limited scope of what they need to provide, so instead of making something from nothing, they just have to fill with the proper information.

+## Simple Documents

+## Complex Documents

 # Macros